tikzit/tikzit/README.md

 ## Building on MacOS

-You'll need Qt5 and poppler with Qt5 bindings.
-Qt5 can be installed using e.g. Homebrew, as follows:
+You'll need developer tools and Qt5 installed.
+The latter can be installed using e.g. Homebrew, as follows:

     $ brew install qt5